-Along with a 25 year long stubborn and determined efforts of Member Coolie families to switch from field crops to tree crops, the Marcus Fund was an important precursor to the impressive Farm Forestry project that is currently being implemented as an Afforestation/Reforestation (A/R) CDM Project.
+Along with a 25 year long stubborn and determined effort of Member Coolie families to switch from field crops to tree crops, the Marcus Fund was an important precursor to the impressive Farm Forestry project that is currently being implemented as an Afforestation/Reforestation (A/R) CDM Project.

 Climate Change has a significant impact on agricultural activities in semi-arid drought prone regions.
 With scanty, erratic and spatial rainfall, field crops fail.
 From the mid 1990's we suggested that Member Coolie families plant fruit and fodder trees on their scattered rain fed holdings and switch from risky, rainfall dependent field crops, to more hardy tree crops that do not need timely rains.